 A widened version was also developed but by 1959, the much more effective Mil-6 was in production and Yakovlev ceased helicopter development and production.

 The Mil-6 (Hook) was produced at two factories; No 23 in Moscow and 168 in Rostov on Don, with over 900 being eventually produced.
-Variants included passenger, survey, radio relay, tanker, ASW, command post, aerial minesweeper towing, laboratories and most importantly strategic rocket carrier.
+Variants included passenger, survey, radio relay, tanker, ASW, command post, aerial minesweeper towing, laboratories, and most importantly, strategic rocket carrier.

 The prototype first flew in 1957 and after a short test period entered production in 1960, final production quantity was in excess of nine hundred.

 In 1962, it smashed records with a 20-tonne lift at a maximum take-off weight of 48 tonnes.
-In comparison, the very latest CH-53K, yet to enter service with the USMC, has a maximum payload of 16 tonnes and maximum take-off weight of 38.4 tonnes.
+In comparison, the very latest CH-53K, yet to enter service with the USMC, has a maximum payload of 16 tonnes and a maximum take-off weight of 38.4 tonnes.

 Passenger carrying capacity was 90, or 70 paratroopers.
 In the medical evacuation, it could carry 41 stretchers and 2, busy, medical personnel.
-Maximum speed was 300kmh with a range of 620km and a maximum ceiling of 4,500m.
+The maximum speed was 300kmh with a range of 620km and a maximum ceiling of 4,500m.
 The two Soloviev D-25V (TB-2BM) engines each produce 4,100 kW (5,500 SHP).
 The rotor was a five-bladed design and internal cargo capacity was 11.34 tonnes.
 Everything about the Mil 6 was built tough, even the engine access doors could be folded out and used as a work platform for maintenance engineers.

-The large clamshell doors provided easy access for vehicles and stores and a roof mounted crane could be used for loading and unloading.
+The large clamshell doors provided easy access for vehicles and stores and a roof-mounted crane could be used for loading and unloading.
 The Mil-6 Hook delivered approximately double the cargo weight and internal volume of a Chinook and not far off two-thirds of a C-130 Hercules.

 Production ended in 1980 and during the period, a number of variants were produced;